Interpretability as Alignment: Making Internal Understanding a Design Principle: Building Governance-Ready AI: Interpretability-First Architecture

-\textbf{Intervention and Falsifiability.} One of the core contributions of mechanistic interpretability is the development of intervention-based techniques such as activation patching or causal tracing.
-These methods allow researchers to experimentally manipulate intermediate activations within a model to determine which components are causally responsible for specific behaviors \cite{olah2020zoom}.
-For example, by copying activations from a “clean” run into a corrupted context, one can isolate circuits or attention heads that restore correct outputs \cite{elahge2022mathematical, nanda2023progress2}.
-This approach provides a falsifiable framework for identifying and testing internal model hypotheses \cite{JacobHilton2025, Bereska2024MechanisticIF}.
-Auxiliary tools such as logit-difference comparisons and activation similarity metrics further support this framework, helping verify whether circuits generalize across varied tasks and inputs \cite{anthro2020, geiger2023causal}.
-Together, these elevate interpretability from exploratory inspection to a rigorous method for discovering alignment-relevant mechanisms under realistic deployment conditions \cite{nanda2023progress2, amodei2016concrete}.

-\textbf{Targeted Model Modification.} Beyond analysis, interpretability enables targeted intervention.
-Techniques such as circuit editing, head ablation, or representation reweighting have been used to suppress undesired behaviors—such as toxicity or bias—while preserving task-relevant functionality \cite{meng2022locating, arxiv250215090, geiger2023causal}.
-By pinpointing and modifying subgraphs responsible for misaligned behavior, interpretability enables precise behavioral corrections that avoid indiscriminate fine-tuning \cite{Bereska2024MechanisticIF, JacobHilton2025, malik2025interpretabilityawarepruningefficientmedical}.
-Importantly, mechanistic insights can also guide behavioral methods like RLHF or Constitutional AI.
-Rather than treating models as black boxes, these pipelines can be directed toward circuits revealed by interpretability, creating hybrid approaches that combine scalable behavioral alignment with causal guarantees \cite{JacobHilton2025, Carla2025}.
+\textbf{Intervention and targeted modification.} Mechanistic interpretability employs activation patching and causal tracing to experimentally manipulate intermediate activations, determining which components causally contribute to specific behaviors \cite{olah2020zoom, elahge2022mathematical, nanda2023progress2}.
+For example, by copying activations from a "clean" run into a corrupted context, one can isolate circuits or attention heads that restore correct outputs \cite{elahge2022mathematical, nanda2023progress2}.
+This provides a falsifiable framework for testing internal hypotheses \cite{Bereska2024MechanisticIF}.
+Beyond analysis, interpretability enables targeted intervention through circuit editing, head ablation, or representation reweighting to suppress undesired behaviors while preserving functionality \cite{meng2022locating, arxiv250215090, geiger2023causal}.
+Mechanistic insights can guide behavioral methods like RLHF, creating hybrid approaches that combine scalable alignment with causal guarantees \cite{JacobHilton2025, Carla2025}.

-\textbf{Detecting Deceptive Alignment.} Interpretability also provides a unique defense against \emph{deceptive alignment}, where a model appears aligned during training but pursues hidden objectives at deployment \cite{hubinger2019risks, hubinger2023deception}.
-By tracing goal-directed circuits or identifying mechanisms for reward hacking, interpretability reveals latent failures that surface-level audits may overlook.
-This makes it a crucial complement to stress-testing or preference learning, which cannot reliably expose internal deception.

-\textbf{Blueprints from Toy Models.} Studies on interpretable toy models illustrate the feasibility of mechanistic alignment.
-For instance, transformer models trained on mathematical tasks such as differentiation have revealed internal representations that perform symbolic operations, enabling researchers to reverse-engineer reasoning patterns \cite{itnamatter2024deepfuture, elahge2022mathematical}.
-These controlled settings provide blueprints for regulating similar reasoning processes in larger and less constrained systems \cite{nanda2023progress2}.